 Tucked away in Williston just 30 minutes outside of Gainesville, Devil’s Den is one of the most unique diving spots in Florida.
 A 60-foot prehistoric spring, this underground geological wonder and must-see attraction is truly a sight to behold.
 You’ll be greeted with an exposed cave-like den with a 120-foot diameter with stalactites, ancient rock formations and fossil beds.
 Perfect for one of Florida’s hot summer days, visitors can explore 33 million-year-old fossil beds and refresh in the year-round 72-degree water.
 A hotspot for cave divers and snorkelers alike, an exploration of this cave is truly a once-in-a-lifetime experience.

 Amelia Island showcases Florida’s history and heritage, boasting 13 beautiful miles of shoreline.
-Amelia Island features one of the only beaches where you can enjoy horseback riding along the coast.
+A romantic getaway, Amelia Island features one of the only beaches where you can enjoy horseback riding along the coast.
 Wake up early for this memorable excursion, where you can ride side-by-side as you savor the golden beach landscapes highlighted by the glowing array of colors.
 Afterward, hop on the Amelia Island Trolley for a tour of the area or stroll the beach for colorful seashell treasures or pearly white shark teeth.

 Get up close and personal with manatees at Three Sisters Spring in Crystal River.
 While it’s the largest winter refuge for West Indian manatees on the Gulf Coast, it’s still possible to spot manatees throughout the year.
 The 57-acre oasis is known for its unspoiled and undeveloped spring habitat.
 In summer months, you might find them floating in 72-degree waters, but there are strict rules in how to interact, called “Manatee Manners”.
 It is also possible to swim, kayak and canoe with the manatees on a guided tour.